orchetect/MenuBarExtraAccess/README.md

 Licensed under the MIT license.
 See [LICENSE](https://github.com/orchetect/MenuBarExtraAccess/blob/master/LICENSE) for details.

+## Community & Support

+Please do not email maintainers for technical support.
+Several options are available for issues and questions:

+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/MenuBarExtraAccess/discussions).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/MenuBarExtraAccess/issues).

 ## Sponsoring

 If you enjoy using MenuBarExtraAccess and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.